 The UQ Postdoctoral Research Fellowships for Women support the University’s research strategy to introduce special initiatives to advance women in research.
 The purpose of the Fellowships is to assist eligible women to re-establish their academic research careers after a career break or interruption.
 See http://www.uq.edu.au/research/research-management/uq-postdoctoral-research-fellowships-for-women for more details.

 4) ARC Discovery Early Career Research Award (DECRA) Fellowship

-These are 3 year non-medical Fellowships provided by the national government.
+These are three-year non-medical Fellowships provided by the national government.
 The Fellowship comes with a salary + $40,000 research money every year.
 See: http://www.arc.gov.au/ncgp/decra.htm for more information.
 An applicant must not have had more than five years full-time professional research experience or equivalent part-time experience since the award of a PhD (nine years for applicants with significant career interruptions).

 5) NHMRC Early Career Fellowship

-These are 4 year health and medical Fellowships provided by the national government.
+These are four-year health and medical Fellowships provided by the national government.
 For these Fellowships you need to be a permanent resident or citizen of Australia.
 See: http://www.nhmrc.gov.au/grants/types-funding/-z-list-funding-types/early-career-fellowships for more information.
 An applicant must not have had more than two years full-time professional research experience or equivalent part-time experience since the award of a PhD.
 This period is counted from the date of the letter advising candidates their thesis has been passed.

 6) Bring your own money.

 If you are planning to apply for an overseas Postdoctoral Fellowship to work at the School of Psychology at UQ you should first contact a potential supervisor in the School of Psychology to see if you can work together on a project.